 Oxygen Saturation: Normal Oxygen Level & Shortness of Breath

 One of the most frequently asked questions about lung disease is also one of the most baffling: Why do people with COPD experience shortness of breath despite a normal oxygen level reading?
 What is normal oxygen saturation?
 Low oxygen saturation and a higher heart rate are common in COPD patients, so why would a person with an oxygen level of 95% still experience breathlessness?
-Because COPD seldom exists in a vacuum, we must look beyond the lungs to find the answer
+Because COPD seldom exists in a vacuum, we must look beyond the lungs to find the answer.

 COPD and Chronic Heart Failure